Ajayb991/Django/README.md

-Step1 : Launch you Instance
+Step1 : Launch an Instance

 Step2 : Connect to your instance and follow steps to [ Install Python and Django ]